 Child custody, much like a divorce, benefits from an attorney helping guide you through the process.
-Child Custody Attorneys at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale are equipped with the education and resources to ensure that your child’s situation is cared for with the utmost care.
+Child custody attorney at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale is equipped with the education and resources to ensure that your child’s situation is cared for with the utmost care.
 We know that family is important and we want everyone leaving the situation feeling as if their voices are heard and satisfaction that a plan has been set to most benefit the child.

 How We Can Help You

 Our child custody lawyers at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale understand that divorces are challenging on multiple levels.
 From emotions to financing, our attorneys are ready to help you problem-solve regardless of how easy or hard the situation.
 The reason we can help you the best is that we understand how the courts think.